frgfm/sdcnd-p3-traffic-sign-classification/README.md

 ![class_distribution](static/images/class_distribution.png)

-The class distribution is imbalanced as shown below.
+The class distribution is imbalanced as shown above.
+The data preprocessing will include:

+- conversion to grayscale: to reduce the number of channels *(data dimensionality)*
+- normalization: feeding normalized data to the model even on new data distribution *(with the mean and standard deviation of the training set)*.

 ### Architecture

-As suggested by the default repository, the LeNet5 architecture was used for image classification.
+As suggested by the default repository, the [LeNet5](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) architecture was used for image classification, as this architecture has already shown great results on small grayscale images (cf. [MNIST](http://yann.lecun.com/exdb/mnist/)), despite its small size.

 ![lenet5](<https://www.researchgate.net/profile/Vladimir_Golovko3/publication/313808170/figure/fig3/AS:552880910618630@1508828489678/Architecture-of-LeNet-5.png>)